chdalski/azure-training/src/azure-functions/1-7-working-with-logs.md

 az monitor app-insights query --resource-group rg-functions-demo --app ains-training-demo --analytics-query 'traces | sort by timestamp desc | take 2' --offset 5m
 ```

-The output are one or more tables represented as json.
+The output is one or more tables represented as [JSON](https://www.json.org).
 It's very powerful, but the output on the command line is not optimal for further processing.

-When it comes to our trace levels you can find the messages for a specific level by querying for the specific [severityLevel](https://learn.microsoft.com/en-us/dotnet/api/microsoft.applicationinsights.datacontracts.severitylevel).
+When it comes to our trace levels, you can find the messages for a specific level by querying for the specific [severityLevel](https://learn.microsoft.com/en-us/dotnet/api/microsoft.applicationinsights.datacontracts.severitylevel).

-We can queries our verbose messages, during the last 10 minutes with:
+We can query our verbose messages during the last 10 minutes with:

 ```shell
 az monitor app-insights query --resource-group rg-functions-demo --app ains-training-demo --analytics-query 'traces | where severityLevel == 0 and operation_Name has "logs" | project message, timestamp | sort by timestamp desc' --offset 10m